Heroes-Academy/IntroPython_Fall2016/docs/source/exercises/week5_listfun.rst

 This is basically the same code as before, you are just using :code:`append` to add new things.
 The only difference is now it is inside the :code:`while`.

+After the :code:`while` loop finishes, use a :code:`for` loop to print the list!

 Exercise 5: Higher or Lower
 ---------------------------